livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 #### 4.3.2 Hierarchical Memory System and Adaptive Token Optimization

-In addition to on-demand retrieval of external knowledge, Ōtobotto needs a structured way to **retain and organize the ongoing state of the project** that the agents themselves generate.
+In addition to on-demand retrieval of external knowledge, Otobotto needs a structured way to **retain and organize the ongoing state of the project** that the agents themselves generate.
 We implement a three-tiered Hierarchical Memory system that mirrors short-term, mid-term, and long-term memory, coupled with sophisticated Adaptive Token Optimization techniques to tackle the exponential token consumption challenge that has plagued prior multi-agent systems:

 - **Operational Memory:** This is a fast, short-term memory for real-time agent collaboration.
 It includes transient context like the message queue of recent communications, the active working set of files, and any scratchpad state for the current task.
 Operational memory ensures that when multiple agents are working concurrently, they can see each other's latest changes or requests.
 For example, if Agent A writes a file `user_service.py`, Agent B can immediately access that content via operational memory (without waiting for a formal commit).
 This is implemented via an in-memory data store or shared blackboard that agents read/write to, as well as direct file system reads of working directories.
 Operational memory is akin to the RAM for the swarm's cognition – it holds what is "happening now" in the development process.